What Is 'Inbound', 'Pull' Or 'Content' Marketing? Put Simply: It's Admitting Everybody Hates Paid Ads

 Unless you’re a captive audience in a movie theater, or broken down on the side of the road, buyers are always in control – not sellers.
 Research validates this.
 Technology and even huge budgets don’t diminish this reality.

-This circumstance, like any ‘crisis’, presents a danger and an opportunity for sellers (companies).
+This circumstance, like any ‘crisis’, presents a danger and an opportunity for sellers (vendors or companies).
 The best ways to deal with competitive markets are a) differentiate through product and service offering, b) offer excellence, and c) market by producing the very content buyers are seeking when they are ‘researching’ and ‘considering’ throughout most of the Buyer’s Journey.

 Ads – paid placements – can put you at the front of the proverbial line, but once there, if you don’t have something of value to say, your money is wasted.
 So, if you’re forced to use paid channels, we’d advise you to create voluminous, objective value, content that performs in search (SEO), and that prompts people to share your site or product offering (exergonic marketing).

 Most of the clicks on the Internet are organic, by a large margin.
 Why?
-People don’t care about your ads.
+People don’t care about ads.
 They don’t want to see your brochure.
 They know sales copy is seller-centric, and not entirely honest most of the time.

 They are looking for answers; information that will help them come to a decision about what works for them, they are indifferent to self-referential (brochure) content that talks about you, until the very end of the Buyer’s Journey.

 The more responsive a company can be to these realities – that people are overwhelmed with options and appreciate a differentiated product, that they need information to decide if you’re right for them – the more traffic, leads, and eventually sales, they get.

 - You get online and start researching and ‘considering’.